Hydroboration and Oxymercuration of Alkynes

 There’s also hydroboration.
 Remember how it performs “anti-Markovnikov” hydration of alkenes?

 Likewise, we can use the same reaction to perform “anti-Markovnikov” hydroboration of alkynes.
-[Note: while BH3 can be used for this, we often use different boranes, such as disiamyl borane or 9-BBN that, due to their greater steric bulk, increase the proportion of addition to the less substituted carbon] .
+[Note: while BH3 is sometimes written for this, it’s not strictly correct to do so.
+[Why?
+Double addition.]
+Instead often use sterically hindered boranes, such as disiamyl borane or 9-BBN that both increase the proportion of addition to the less substituted carbon and also prevent a second hydroboration reaction. ]

 Just as in the cases above, we initially obtain an enol.
 However, under the reaction conditions, keto-enol tautomerism results in formation of the aldehyde.